 Supplementary fee information

-The additional costs listed are those you could reasonably expect to incur during your studies and are for items not covered by the standard tuition fee.
-These could be materials, text books, travel, clothing, software or printing.
+This refers to items you could need during your studies that aren't covered by the standard tuition fee.
+These could be materials, textbooks, travel, clothing, software or printing.

-- Tariff points: 120
+- Tariff points: 112

 - Baccalaureate IB: No specific subjects required.

-If you are an international student and do not meet the academic or English language requirements to study this course, you can qualify by completing preparatory study at our International College.
+For country specific entry requirements please find your country on the country information pages.
+If you are an international student and do not meet the academic requirements to study this course, you can qualify by completing preparatory study at our International College.